 For the cheapest Bahamas vacation, try the seafood!
 Seafood is a staple of the Bahamian diet, particularly Conch (pronounced “Conk”), a kind of mollusk.
 It is often served deep-fried.
 Other island activities include scenic golfing, gambling in various casinos, the Pirates of Nassau Museum, and the Garden of the Groves.

 The Bahamas is one of the cheapest Caribbean islands to fly to.
 There is an airport on each of its 29 islands, although the cheapest airport in the Bahamas is the Lynden Pindling International Airport (NAS), formerly known as Nassau International Airport.
 It’s the largest airport in the country, with 22 airlines with direct flights to the Bahamas.
 For the best airfare prices, the cheapest time to fly to The Bahamas is in September.
+It’s no wonder this is one of the cheapest Caribbean islands in 2023.

 3. The Dominican Republic